When Do Kids Start Losing Teeth? Age, Complications & More

 Image: Shutterstock

 Most babies develop primary teeth, also known as milk teeth or baby teeth, during infancy, which is between four and twelve months.
+This period often brings discomfort, as baby teething can make infants fussy and restless.
 However, teeth development begins during the gestation period itself.
-Thus, mothers are advised to eat healthily and avoid certain medicines, such as tetracyclineiXAntibiotic medicine used to treat infection caused by bacteria. , to ensure the fetus’s healthy teeth development (1).
+Thus, mothers are advised to eat healthily and avoid certain medicines, such as tetracyclineiAntibiotic medicine used to treat infection caused by bacteria. , to ensure the fetus’s healthy teeth development (1).

 At six weeks of gestation, the tooth’s basic substance is formed, and by three to four months of gestation, the hard tissue surrounding the teeth gets formed.
 The next stage, known as eruption, occurs when the primary or baby teeth protrude through the gum after the child is born (1).